 Load banks allow you to manage the load delivered to each of your critical systems, including backup diesel generators, uninterruptible power supplies and DC batteries, power distribution units, switching gear and IT equipment.
 When you put equipment under a designed load, you’re better able to identify possible faults, correct them and validate the reliability of your equipment at maximum design loads.

 - Lack of Schedule Control – When you use the grid for load testing, you must rely on the grid operator for scheduling.
-Using load banks provides greater control over scheduling the commissioning of your data center.
+Using load banks provides greater control over scheduling your data center commissioning.
 By keeping load testing on schedule, you’re able to meet critical project deadlines and won’t risk delaying your facility launch.

 - Inability to Test HVAC Equipment – Integrating load banks into your data center for testing allows you to evaluate the computer room HVAC equipment.
 Load banks generate substantial heat.
 So you’ll be able to see how well your HVAC system cools the environment.